Remnants of the nonrelativistic Casimir effect on the lattice: Reinterpretation of massive dispersion

-{\it Reinterpretation of massive dispersion.}---Here, we discuss a connection between the the Casimir effect for the $s=1$ massive dispersion and the remnant Casimir effect for even-order dispersions.
+Here, we discuss a connection between the the Casimir effect for the $s=1$ massive dispersion and the remnant Casimir effect for even-order dispersions.
 The $s=1$ dispersion relation with a mass (or a gap) $m$ is expanded around $|{\bf k}|/m = 0$ as

 The first term is a flat band without any momentum dependence, as in Fig.~\ref{disp}(c), and never contributes to the Casimir effect.
 The other terms are regarded as the sum of various even-order dispersion relations.